 Malaria

 Sickle cell does not protect you from malaria.
-You should take the relevant anti-malarial tablets prescribed to the country/area in which you are visiting.
+You should take the antimalarial tablets prescribed to the country or area you are visiting.

 Diarrhoea

 Diarrhoea is common among travellers abroad.
 If you have sickle cell disease this can cause dehydration which can trigger a crisis.
-To avoid we recommend carrying a supply of oral rehydration salt sachets which you can buy from your local pharmacy.
+To avoid this, we recommend carrying a supply of oral rehydration salt sachets.
+You can buy these from your local pharmacy.
 If you develop fever or notice blood in the stools (poo) you should seek immediate medical advice.

 Other infections

-If you are trekking or camping you may be at risk of a rare infection called babesiosis carried by ticks.
-To reduce the risk of this and other infections transmitted by ticks cover exposed skin e.g. wear long trousers.
+If you are trekking or camping you may be at risk of a rare infection called babesiosis, which is carried by ticks.
+To reduce the risk of this and other infections transmitted by ticks, cover exposed skin, for example, wear long trousers.
+Remember:

 Travel 1